Beeban Kidron

-Beeban Tania Kidron, Baroness Kidron, (born 2 May 1961), is a British politician and a filmmaker.
+Beeban Tania Kidron, Baroness Kidron, (born 2 May 1961), is a British filmmaker, politician and social activist.
 She is an advocate for children's rights in the digital world and has played a role in establishing standards for online safety and privacy across the world.

 Baroness Kidron sits as a crossbench peer in the United Kingdom's House of Lords.
 She is an advisor to the Institute for Ethics in AI at Oxford University, a commissioner on the Broadband Commission for Sustainable Development, and founder of 5Rights Foundation.
 In June 2025, she took on the role of Honorary President at 5Rights as Sir Peter Wanless stepped into the role of chair.

 Before being appointed to the Lords, she was a film director and producer, and founder of the charity Filmclub (now Into Film).

 Early life and education

-Kidron was born in north London, to Nina and Michael Kidron.
+Kidron was born in north London, to Nina Kidron and Michael Kidron.
 Her parents were the founders and proprietors of the independent publishing house Pluto Press, which started life from the laundry room of their family home.
 Michael's family were South African Jews who immigrated to Israel.
 Michael left Israel to attend Oxford University.
 He went on to teach economics, and the family spent several years living in Yorkshire while he taught at the University of Hull.

 Beeban attended Camden School for Girls in Sandall Road, Camden.

 She first took up photography when she was given a camera by landscape photographer Fay Godwin during a period when she was unable to speak following a throat operation.
 Her photographs were spotted by photographer Eve Arnold, whom she worked for at the age of 16 for two years.
 Aged 20, Kidron enrolled at the National Film School as a camerawoman.
 At the end of her three years of film school, Kidron switched to directing and stayed on for another year.